wikitree/wikitree-api/getProfile.md

 ### bioFormat

-If you request the "bio" field (the text biography for a Person profile), the default is to return the content as it's stored, with wiki markup.
+If you request the "Bio" field (the text biography for a Person profile), the default is to return the content as it's stored, with wiki markup.
 You can instead request that this markup be rendered into HTML (as it would appear on the profile's web page) by specifying a "bioFormat" of "html".
 If you use a bioFormat value of "both", then both the original wiki text and the rendered HTML will be returned.

 ### resolveRedirect